sfc-gh-tbenroeck/kafka_eventhub_snowpipe/README.md

 CREATE ROLE kafka_connector_role;

 -- Grant privileges on the database
-GRANT USAGE ON DATABASE GM TO ROLE kafka_connector_role;
+GRANT USAGE ON DATABASE STREAMINGDB TO ROLE kafka_connector_role;

 -- Grant privileges on the schema
 GRANT USAGE ON SCHEMA PUBLIC TO ROLE kafka_connector_role;